-Fig. 1. (a) Scatterplots of pairs of pixels at three different spatial displacements, averaged over five examples images. (b) Autocorrelation function.
-Photographs are of New York City street scenes, taken with a Canon 10D digital camera, and processed in RAW linear sensor mode (producing pixel intensities are in roughly proportional to light intensity).
-Correlations were computed on the logs of these sensor intensity values [41].
+Fig. 1. (a) Scatterplots comparing values of pairs of pixels at three different spatial displacements, averaged over five examples images. (b) Autocorrelation function.
+Photographs are of New York City street scenes, taken with a Canon 10D digital camera in RAW mode (these are the sensor measurements which are approximately proportional to light intensity).
+The scatterplots and correlations were computed on the logs of these sensor intensity values [41].

-correspond to the variances of frequency components in the Fourier transform.
+In order to complete the Gaussian image model, we need only specify the entries of the diagonal matrix D, which correspond to the variances of frequency components in the Fourier transform.
 There are two means of arriving at an answer.
 First, setting aside the caveats mentioned in the introduction, we can assume that image statistics are scale-invariant.
 Specifically, suppose that the secondorder (covariance) statistical properties of the image are invariant to resizing of the image.
-We can express scaleinvariance in the Fourier domain as:
+We can express scaleinvariance in the frequency domain as: